aymenfurter/Self-Determining-Agents/README.md

 <sub>Disclaimer: During the demo, the AI needed minor help with positioning on the first floor and a looping issue during a chat with Oak.
 Both could be fixed with more samples</sub>
 <br />
 ## Overview
-This repository introduces a self-determining agent powered by GPT-4o, capable of defining and editing its own terminal and instrumental goals.
-The agent interacts with the game environment, processes visual input, and makes decisions based on its cognitive capabilities.
-This is made possible by the recent release of GPT-4o, which features enhanced multimodal capabilities and a larger context size for image data.
-This allows for more images as samples in in-context learning, improving the agent's speed and efficiency.
+This repository introduces a **self-determining agent powered by GPT-4o**, capable of **defining and editing its own terminal and instrumental goals**.
+The agent **interacts with the game environment, processes visual input, and makes decisions based on its cognitive capabilities**.
+This is made possible by the **recent release of GPT-4o**, which features **enhanced multimodal capabilities** and a **larger context size for image data**.
+This allows for more images as samples in **in-context learning**, **improving the agent's speed and efficiency**.

 ## Key Features
 - **Few-Shot Learning:** Uses CLIP embeddings to match current game screenshots with relevant examples from the "examples" directory for context.